fantastic-pancake/pancakes-against-humanities/README.md

 - Allow to login through facebook from game room
 - Write tests for all react components
 - Display user profile image in game list, player list and chat
+- Fix up the chat box so that chat messages scroll correctly
+- Finalize CSS

 ## Motivation
 A pancake twist of [Cards Against Humanity](https://www.cardsagainsthumanity.com/) where users can play one another remotely using pancake themed cards while interacting over live chat.